Spring Election Information Coming Soon

 Registration of Candidacy

 Make use of the campaign period to properly get your platform out to the voters.
 Be sure to follow all campaigning rules and policies.
+Campaigning begins on April 8 at noon and ends at the end of voting.
+Make sure you do not campaign until after the start date and time.

 Voting will take place through a link on this website and on CCC.
 Students may vote for up to eight Class Council candidates from their own graduating class year.
 Students may vote for as many Senate Candidates and Preseidential Tickets as they wish.
+Voting will begin on 10am April 17 and end at 10pm April 19.